Mon8Cats/mon-lab-infra/documents/ProjectStepByStep.md

 ## C. Configure an Infrastructure CICD Pipeline

 - Setup the terraform backend with the created bucket (cannot use a variable)
+- Create a service account for infra CICD pipeline with proper roles.
+- Create a Workload Identity for Github account
+-

 ## D. Configure an Application CICD Pipeline

+- Enable APIs
+- Serete cicd-infra-sa service account

 ## E. Develop an Application